United Liberation Front of Asom: Activities

 In 2003, the ULFA was accused of killing labourers from Bihar in response to an alleged molestation of a Mizo girl in a train passing through Bihar.
 This incident sparked off anti-Bihari sentiment in Assam and ULFA saw it as an opportunity to regain its lost ground.
 The ULFA killed civilians of Bihari origin and other outsiders of mainland India.

 In 2003, during a Railways Recruitment Board Examination for Group (D) posts conducted by Northeast Frontier Railway zone a wing of Indian Railways, a good number of candidates from Bihar and other states were beaten up and stopped from taking the exam by some elements who were seeking 100 percent reservations for unemployed indigenous Assamese people in the said test.

 In resentment, conflicts arose with train passengers from North Eastern Indians states passing through some of the stations like Katihar, Jamalpur, Kishanganj in Bihar.

 During that period ULFA was already losing its popularity and ground across many pockets in Assam where it had strongholds.
 However, ULFA took this situation as an opportunity to fan an opposition against 'India' among people in Assam.
 They started killing Hindi-speaking people mostly having origin in Bihar in the State.

 On 15 August 2004, an explosion occurred in Dhemaji District of Assam in which 13 people died, mainly women and school children.
 This explosion was carried out by ULFA.
-The ULFA has obliquely accepted responsibility for the blast.
-This appears to be the first instance of ULFA admitting to public killings with an incendiary device.
+The ULFA has obliquely accepted responsibility for the blast and tendered public apology for it in a statement issued by Paresh Baruah in 2009.

 In January 2007, the ULFA once again struck in Assam killing approximately 62 Hindi-speaking migrant workers mostly from Bihar.
 ULFA notoriety as a directionless and unpopular organisation increased, as the bomb blast victims also included several indigenous Assamese people.